dalmatinerdb/docker-ddb-compose/README.md

 This compose file comes with a Grafana container with the DalmatinerDB plugin pre-installed.
 It is however required to still add the datasource.

 Go to [Grafana](http://localhost:3000) and log in with `admin` / `admin`.
 Go to `Datasrouces` and add a `DalmatinerDB` datasource with `http://fe:8080/` as a URL in `proxy` mode.

+# Getting Data

+The quickest way to get some data to display is to use [telegraf](https://docs.influxdata.com/telegraf/v1.2/) and point it to `http://localhost:8086` (default for new installations).